chaitan28/k8s_directory/services/read.md

 **NodePort**: NodePort service is an extension of ClusterIP service.
 NodePort service will route the traffic to cluster ip services by default.
 Exposes the service on each Node’s IP at a static port (the NodePort).
 Node port must be in the range of 30000–32767.
 This is primarily used for development purposes.   <br>

 **LoadBalancer**: LoadBalancer service is an extension of NodePort service.
-Exposes the service externally using a cloud provider’s load balancer. <br>
+Exposes the service externally using a cloud provider’s load balancer. cloud provider deploys network loadbalancer on the console. <br>

 ![loadbalancer](loadbalancer.jpg)

 **ExternalName**: Maps a service to a DNS name, simplifying the configuration and updates of external resources
 Example: Product manager asks to integrate gDB which consists of generic data which are accessed by many apps.
 Data consists of reviews, customer feedback, etc in ECommerce website.
 Maps a service to a predefined externalName field by returning a value for the CNAME record.<br>